Northwoods League Softball arrives, with the game on the rise and its players needing an outlet

 It's also remarkable that this wasn't done sooner.

-According to the National Federation of State High School Associations, more than 340,000 girls played softball during the 2021-22 school year, trailing only track and field, basketball, soccer and volleyball.
-The Amateur Softball Association reports it registered more than 83,000 girls fast-pitch teams.
+According to the National Federation of State High School Associations, more than 340,000 girls played softball during the 2021-22 school year, trailing only track and field, volleyball, soccer and basketball.
+The Amateur Softball Association reports it registered more than 83,000 girls fastpitch teams.
 The sport is popular in Minnesota, where you don't have to look far to find a family planning trips to watch daughters and sisters play travel ball.
 Many of those players move on to college to play.

 "I thought, 'Why hasn't someone else thought of this?' " said Dick Radatz Jr., the league's chairman and co-founder.
 "The conclusion that I came to is that there are no facilities.
 When we went into baseball, minor leagues were prevalent across America with the history of baseball, so there were facilities outside of the college ranks.
 But there's not a great deal of softball facilities.